HKCOTA/TinyBoy/README.md

 TinyBoy is an open design 3D printer.
 The size is just 15 x 15 x 22cm , even smaller than most of the 2D paper printer.
 Therefore , it fit for regular computer desk.
 The design aims as an entry-level machine for student and newbie to learn 3D modeling technology and train for creative thinking.

+The project was started at 2011, and the first public demo was at the COSCUP, Taiwan 2013. [http://www.slideshare.net/noaizumi1/ss-25011267](http://www.slideshare.net/noaizumi1/ss-25011267)

 More Detail: [TinyBoy Website](http://tinyboy.net)
 FaceBook: [https://www.facebook.com/tinyboy3dp](https://www.facebook.com/tinyboy3dp)